CCherry07/unplugin-generate-component-name/README.md

 In this example, the `unplugin-generate-component-name` plugin is configured to process all .vue files.
 There are two objects within the `enter` option for different file paths:

 - The first object covers all files that end with `"index.vue"`.
-The `geComponentName` function returns the component name.
+The `genComponentName` function returns the component name.
 If a `name` is already specified in the `script setup tag`, it will be prioritized; otherwise, the directory name (`dirname`) will be used.

 - The second object excludes all files ending with `"index.vue"` and only includes `.vue` files within the `"src/components/"` directory.
-A `geComponentName` function is used to generate the component name in the format of `${dirname}-${originalName}`.For instance, for a file named`MyButton.vue` in `src/components/Button`, it will be`Button-MyButton`.
+A `genComponentName` function is used to generate the component name in the format of `${dirname}-${originalName}`.For instance, for a file named`MyButton.vue` in `src/components/Button`, it will be`Button-MyButton`.